 We are able to make an emergency application for non-means tested Legal Aid for applicants in cases where children are brought to England.
 Please contact Ms Lalli for further advice.

 Our firm is a member of the Ministry of Justice, International Child Abduction & Contact Unit panel of specialist solicitors and routinely instructed in Hague and European Convention cases.
+Thus we are able to provide top child custody lawyers to assist with your case.

 Over the last decade there has been an increase in relationships formed by partners of different nationalities and subsequently led to an increase in the number of applications for relocation on the breakdown of those relationships.
 This is one of the most difficult and emotive areas of family breakdown which may arise when one of the parents wishes to relocate with the children to live in another country.
 A parent cannot do so without the consent of all holders of parental responsibility or the permission of the court, often requiring specialist solicitors.
 Speak to our team for expert advice.